Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 Is Medicine Overrated?

-If the status quo remains so, most of us are destined to suffer and die as a result of this backwards, misguided, and distinctly unfree health care system.
+However, if the status quo were to remain so, then most of us are destined to suffer and die as a result of this backwards, misguided, and distinctly unfree “health care” system.
 And, of course, it’s completely unnecessary.
-Our fate doesn’t have to be succumbing to a hopeless bureaucracy filled with sundry conflicts of interest that mirrors the governmental system.
+Our health and well-being don’t have to be at the mercy of a hopeless bureaucracy filled with sundry conflicts of interest, mirroring the governmental system.

-Blockchain technology, effectively applied, can render all “middlemen” in this process obsolete.
+Blockchain (or DAG) technology, effectively applied, can render all “middlemen” in this process obsolete.
 The sheer amount of time, money, and energy that’s been wasted dealing with them really staggers the imagination.
-Frustratingly, though unsurprisingly, things are typically structured to coercively reap continued monopolistic rewards.
-A gatekeeper status may pay well, but it sacrifices lots of opportunities for enriching alternatives for everyone.
-Blockchains for cryptocurrencies, identity management, custody (titles, deeds, etc.), and smart contracts (e.g., insurance) can displace any and all present gatekeepers, or what comic Duncan Trussell calls “bridge trolls.”
+Frustratingly, though unsurprisingly, they’ve coercively reaped various monopolistic and oligopolistic rewards.
+Having a status of gatekeeper may pay well, but it sacrifices lots of opportunities for enriching alternatives (and better pay and lower costs) for everyone.
+Using distributed ledgers for cryptocurrencies, identity management, custody (titles, deeds, etc.), and smart contracts (e.g., insurance) can displace any and all present gatekeepers, aka “bridge trolls.”

 Needless to say, profound social innovation will happen once domination systems are viewed as intolerable by a sufficient percentage of the population, due to their immensely sacrificial nature.
-What shall prove sufficient is of course open to speculation.
-Perhaps when 10% shifts to Teal stage of consciousness and organization, as suggested by philosopher Ken Wilber’s Integral Theory.
+What amount of growth-oriented and trauma-informed intellectuals and activists shall prove sufficient is of course open to speculation.
+Perhaps when at least 10% makes the shift to Teal stage of development, as suggested by philosopher Ken Wilber’s Integral Theory, the next Enlightenment can emerge—2nd-tier, wholesome and integrated.

-However, if domination systems continue to be tolerated, then blockchain tech has the potential to instead deliver us into a world much more like Nineteen Eighty-Four.
-As noted previously, companies such as Consensys are already working to create governmentally controlled and monitored “smart cities” that run on blockchains.
-Among other things, governmental “revenue” departments will be able to monitor people’s finances and spending much more easily, and they will be able to collect taxes much more efficiently, which even the head of future-oriented Singularity University, Peter Diamandis (among others), has been applauding.
+But if domination systems continue to be tolerated, then centralized “blockchain” technology has the potential to deliver us into a world much more like Nineteen Eighty-Four.
+As noted previously, companies such as Consensys are already working to create governmentally controlled and monitored “smart cities” that run on their blockchains.
+Among other things, governmental “revenue” departments seek to monitor people’s finances and collect taxes much more easily, which even the head of future-oriented Singularity University, Peter Diamandis (among others), has been applauding.

 Blockchain in Government and the Public Sector